 Here we have created a library of resources, especially for you.
-Throughout your time as a President, Secretary or Treasurer, you will need the documents available here to assist your society’s activity on a regular basis.
+Throughout your time as a committee member you will need the documents available here to assist your society’s activity on a regular basis.
 So, without further ado, take a look at the selection below and download whatever your society currently needs!

 The best way to get advice about running a successful society is by attending Committee Training.
-This takes place every year.
-The next time for this is during refreshers.
 Email your SU at firstname.lastname@example.org for more info!

 Outlines the principles, procedures and aims your society will follow throughout the academic year.
 This ensures your society outlines and upholds the good practice which is expected from members at all times.
 All societies must adopt one and revise their constitution at each AGM.

-You must complete a risk assessment form before every event your society puts on and send it to email@example.com at least two weeks before your event.
-If, for whatever reason, you are unable to complete a risk assessment, a fellow Committee member must do so on your behalf.
+You must complete a risk assessment form for every event your society puts on and send it to email@example.com at least two weeks before your event.
+If, for whatever reason, you are unable to complete a risk assessment, you must email firstname.lastname@example.org.

 see the guide below on how to admin your society group